Nine of Cups

 Intuition

 The card shows Apollonia Senmothis, a real woman who lived in Ptolemaic Egypt around 100BC.
-She kept records of her life as a mother and business woman.
+She kept records of her life as a mother and businesswoman.
 They provide a fascinating glimpse on the life of a successful self-made woman of the period.

 Reversed